Faster quantum and classical SDP approximations for quadratic binary optimization: Conclusion and Outlook

 We believe that the framework presented here lends itself to further applications.

-One concrete application of Hamiltonian Updates, in particular the idea to treat constraints as the statistics of measurements, would be quantum speedups for \emph{quantum state tomography}, see e.g.\ \cite{Gross2013} and references therein.
-Sample-optimal tomography protocols have revealed that classical post-processing is the main bottleneck for reconstructing density matrices \cite{Flammia2012,Wright2016,Haah2017,Guta2018}.
-A natural starting point for establishing quantum speedups is tomography via low-rank matrix reconstruction \cite{Gross2010}.
-There, reconstruction is achieved by solving an SDP that penalizes the rank of the density matrix.
-While solving the SDP classically is rather expensive, this approach allows for considerably reducing the number of measurement settings.
-For instance, an order of $\mathrm{rank}(\rho)$ sufficiently random basis measurements suffice to accurately reconstruct $\rho$ \cite{Voroninski2013,Kueng2015,Carmeli2016}.
-The basis structure of these measurements equips the resulting reconstruction SDP with a structure that closely resembles the \textsc{MaxQP SDP} \eqref{equ:maxqpsdp}.
-We will address quantum speedups for such SDPs in upcoming work.
+One concrete application of Hamiltonian Updates, in particular the idea to treat constraints as the statistics of measurements, is \emph{quantum state tomography}, see e.g.\ \cite{Gross2013} and references therein.
+Sample-optimal tomography protocols have revealed that classical postprocessing is the main bottleneck for reconstructing density matrices \cite{Flammia2012,Wright2016,kueng2020low,Haah2017,Guta2018}.
+A classical implementation of Hamiltonian Updates allows for optimizing postprocessing costs at the expense of a worse dependence on accuracy \cite{brandao2020tomography}.
+Further improvements are possible by executing the algorithm on a quantum computer, giving a quantum speedup for quantum state tomography.

 Another promising and practically relevant application is \emph{binary matrix factorization}.
 A recent line of works \cite{Kueng2019a,Kueng2019b} reduces this problem to a sequence of SDPs.
-Importantly, each SDP corresponds to a \textsc{MAXQP SDP} \eqref{eq:maxqpsdp1} with a random rank-one objective $A = |a \rangle \! \langle a|$ and an additional affine constraint $\tr{P X}=n$.
+Importantly, each SDP corresponds to a \textsc{MAXQP SDP} \eqref{eq:maxqpsdpnormal} with a random rank-one objective $A = |a \rangle \! \langle a|$ and an additional affine constraint $\tr{P X}=n$.
 Here, $P$ is a fixed low-rank orthoprojector.
 This application, however, is likely going to be more demanding in terms of approximation accuracy.
 Hence, improving the runtime scaling in inverse accuracy will constitute an important first step that is of independent interest.